cmcfarlane/social/Archer-Culture-Agency.md

 43:  "By presuming that Cultural Systems are indeed coded phenomena, they are necessarily assumed to be susceptible of decoding.
 Hence decipher*ing* becomes a technical problem; decipher*ability* is not questioned, even when it is beyond our present ingenuity."

+45:  "The fundamental difficulty of the structuralist position arises from the fact that rival decodings can be advanced by starting from different premisses (that is, binary opposition could be replaced by a 'trinitarian' principle or any other which can plausibly be attributed to our mental constitution): there is no way of adjudicating between them assuming they are all internally consistent."

 Chapter 3: 'Upwards Conflation': the manipulated consensus
 ---

+46-7:  "Thus many forms of neo-Marxism take as fundamental precisely that which the downwards conflationists had sedulously neglected--the role of power in the imposition of culture.
+What differentiates between the two versions of the Myth is not the end-product, which in both cases is a state of cultural integration, but how this is produced: here we are dealing with a manipulated consensus. [...]
+Here conflation is from the bottom upwards, since it is Socio-Cultural conflict which generates a common Cultural System--usually represented as 'the dominant ideology'."

+49:  Archer raises four questions against the dominant ideology thesis:

+1. Is there a single dominant culture?
+2. Is the dominant culture internally coherent?
+3. Do subordinate cultures exist?
+4. How is cultural domination produced?

+49:  The first question deals with the constitution of the Cultural System.
+"From Marx, dominant ideology theorists take the basic notion that the Cultural System is articulated by the group which dominates at the Socio-Cultural level--the 'ideas of the ruling class are in every epoch the ruling ideas'."
+But, note, for Marx, ideas is in the plural.
+However, for most proponents of the dominant ideology thesis, ideas is in the singular.
+Marx implies that there are multiple strands of ideas that make up the dominant ideas; neo-Marxists seem to deny this.
+However, while Marx recognizes this "pluralism" (Archer), he denies its importance in the case of conflicts within the ruling class to the extent that the conflict disappears when functionally necessary.
+Dominant ideology theorists have taken this to mean that there are no conflicts because conflict can disappear when necessary.

+50:  However, ideas cannot "disappear" in a real sense: once created, they are part of the Cultural System.
+The question, then, is how the conflict is resolved at the Socio-Cultural level.
+"Effectively this then imposed a task on neo-Marxists, namely to specify the actual mechanisms by which the Socio-Cultural level *socially* (not ontologically) nullifies part of the Cultural-System (that is, when the latter threatens the former)."

 Chapter 4: 'Central Conflation': the duality of culture
 ---